 Bedded tents – we have eight twin bedded mini-Meru style tents with shared ablution.

-Prices are not inclusive of P10 government bed levy per person per night.
+Prices include VAT but are not inclusive of P10 government bed levy per person per night.

 These are our most popular trip.
 For the budget conscious it’s a perfect way to enter the delta and truly experience the local way of life and to get close to the magic and the beauty that the delta has to offer.